 There are so many reasons for kids to be active.
 They develop stronger muscles and bones, are less likely to become overweight, benefit from lower blood pressure and have a more positive outlook on life.
-But new studies are showing exercise can also have a positive impact on the brain.

 When you’re helping your kids with homework, get them moving when they become frustrated.
 A short break of physical activity will help them release tensions and get their brain ready to learn and focus.